Lamborghini Huracán

 The Lamborghini Huracán (Spanish for "hurricane"; /es/) is a mid-engine, two-seater sports car made by Lamborghini from 2014 to 2024.
 Revealed online in December 2013, the Huracán made its worldwide debut at the 2014 Geneva Auto Show and was released to the market in the second quarter of 2014, replacing the Gallardo.
+The Huracán was succeeded by the Temerario, announced in 2024.